-- 110 kV double circuit Overhead Line (OHTL) "Pelikan" connecting to existing 110 kV OHTL "Silistra to Tutrakan" via "loop in loop out" "LILO" connection. - 110 kV double circuit OHTL "Dorostol" connecting to existing 110 kV OHTL"Silisatran to Dorostol" via "LILO connection. - Supporting infrastructure and activities (e.g. office and welfare facilities, security system, fencing, drainage, internal road network, accommodation, construction).
+- o Hub substation located in the village of Smilets (HUB)7 - The 110 kV double circuit Overhead Line (OHTL) "Pelikan", spans 3.7 km connecting to existing 110 kV OHTL "Silistra to Tutrakan" via "loop in loop out" "LILO" connection - The 110 kV double circuit OHTL "Dorostol", spans 2.3 km connecting to existing 110 kV OHTL "Silisatran to Dorostol" via "LILO connection. - Supporting infrastructure and activities (e.g. office and welfare facilities, security system, fencing, drainage, internal road network, accommodation, construction).

-2.6.1.
-PV Modules: Phase I -100 MW and Phase II -99MW
+2.5.1.
+PV Modules: Phase I - 100 MW and Phase II - 99MW

-The PV modules shall be bifacial crystalline silicon to be supplied by the supplier determined by the EPC Contractor from the employer-approved supplier list.
+The PV modules shall be bifacial crystalline silicon to be supplied by the supplier determined by the Contractor from the project company's approved supplier list.
 The PV module will have a rated capacity of 580 Wp and electrical characteristics that allow 25 modules serial in one string.
 The total number of modules is expected to be approximately 395,000.
 The buffer zone between the fence line and the PV panels is expected to be five meters.